Facial Surgery FAQ

 Cosmetic procedures for the face and neck can rejuvenate not only your physical appearance but also your mind and spirit.
 When you meet with Dr. Weiglein he will take as long as necessary to provide the answers you need to feel comfortable.
 In the meantime you may find some of the information you are looking for in these answers to common questions.

 A facelift, known medically as rhytidectomy, addresses only the lower half of the face by lifting the cheeks, eliminating jowls, defining the jawline, softening the creases between the nose and the mouth (laugh lines or nasolabial folds), removing the creases from the mouth down to the chin (marionette lines) and reducing general facial wrinkles in the lower face.
 If the neck requires correction this is done at the same time by performing a platysmaplasty or necklift.
-A brow lift is used to correct the forehead and eyebrows.
+A brow lift is used to correct a sagging forehead and eyebrows.
 For signs of aging around the eyes, he offers eyelid surgery.

 Q. Can I combine surgeries related to the face and neck?